secretGeek/today-i-learned-staging/docker/the_basics.md

 # DOCKER - the absolute basics

-Some terminology (which may or may not become clear at a later date.)
+Some terminology (which may or may not become clearer at a later date.)

-- A "container" is an instance of an "image" with some rules for which ports are exposed where, and possibly which volume it uses.
+- A "container" is an instance of an "image" with some rules for which "ports" are exposed where, and possibly which "volume" it uses.
-- An image is described by a "dockerfile" and may be built upon other images (etc.)
+- An "image" is described by a "dockerfile" and is built upon other images (It's images all the way down)
-- Somewhere at the base of the image on which an image is based, etc... you ultimately find there is an operating system.
+	- (Somewhere at the base of the image on which an image is based, etc... you ultimately find there is an operating system.
+I think.
+I hope.)
-- Images are stored in, and retrieved from "container repositories".
+- "Images" can be stored in, and retrieved from, "repositories", also known as "container repositories".
+(Why are they not called image repositories?)
-- A volume is a virtual hard drive, a place where files are stored, you know... a disk.
+- A "volume" is a virtual hard drive, a place where files are stored, you know... a disk drive, a disk, storage, long term memory, a persistence mechanism.
+- A "host" is the outer computer on which a container is running.
+A container has limited access to the host, the host has quite good access to the container.

 ## Getting Started

 First, get docker desktop, install that on your development machine.

+No link included, as the location and the name will change before I commit this file.

+You can install it on Windows or Linux or Mac.
+You can't install it on iOS or Android or Gameboy (as far as I know).

+## What is docker?

+When someone says "docker" they can mean a lot of different things!
+Docker this, docker that, docker all the things.
+Sometimes you'll feel you're out of your docking mind!

+Docker is: a specific commandline tool; docker refers to the whole (waves hands vaguely) family of docker things; a docker file is a `Dockerfile` (one word) -- a "text file" that contains a pattern for making a docker image...; and docker is the first word in "docker compose" -- or "docker-compose.yml" -- a file that can describe a group of docker images that work together, a fleet of images, a symphony of images, an orchestrated milieu of containers, a deck of docks, a caravan of containers, an infestation of images, a cartload of containers...

+In bullet form -- let's say:

 - Once you have docker desktop (the windows or linux version) you can then perform the following:
   - use the docker command to get / run containers, from images, with volumes and more.